Contributing guidelines#

 Commit and push

-git add . git commit -m "ENH: short description" git push origin feature/your-feature
+git add . git commit -m "FEAT: short description" git push origin feature/your-feature

 Open a Pull Request on PyCFAST GitHub page.